Baqend/guide/src/index.md

 been changed in the meantime the upload will be rejected to prevent accidental file replacement.
 If you like to skip the verification, you can pass the `{force: true}` option to the `upload()` call.

-Note: To upload a file you must have at least the insert or update permission on the root folder and write access on the file.
+<div class="note"><strong>Note:</strong> To upload a file you must have at least the insert or update permission on the root folder and write access on the file. </div>

 ## Downloading Files